 Getting around Kangaroo Island

-Due to the size of the island a self drive option will give you the greatest freedom to explore.
-Hire cars are available at the airport in Adelaide or Kingscote, and the ferry docking site in Penneshaw through Hertz, Budget car hire or Kingscote Travel.
+Due to the size of the island, a self drive option will give you the greatest freedom to explore.
+Hire cars are available at the airport in Adelaide or Kingscote, and the ferry docking site in Penneshaw through Hertz, Budget Car Hire or KI Connect.
 It is recommended to pre-book your vehicle.
 Cars can be brought across from the mainland on the ferry.
+Not all car hire places allow vehicles to go on the ferry, so check when booking.

-Private tour guides and an airport shuttle service are available but needs to be booked in advance.
+Private tour guides and an airport shuttle service are available but need to be booked in advance.

 In house delivered meals can be provided.